-Bryan Adkins's practice focuses on antitrust litigation, complex commercial litigation, and global anti-corruption issues.
+Bryan Adkins's practice focuses on complex commercial litigation.
 Mr. Adkins has litigated cases in state and federal courts on behalf of clients in a range of industries.
 He also counsels multinational companies on anti-corruption issues arising under the US Foreign Corrupt Practices Act and the UK Bribery Act.

 Mr. Adkins is a graduate of Columbia Law School, where he was a Harlan Fiske Stone Scholar and an Editor of the Columbia Journal of Transnational Law.
 After law school, he served as a law clerk for the Honorable John Antoon II of the United States District Court for the Middle District of Florida.
 Mr. Adkins graduated magna cum laude from Amherst College.

-- Major steel manufacturer in antitrust suit involving claims of price-discrimination and various business torts.
+- Represented major steel manufacturer in antitrust suit involving claims of price-discrimination and various business torts.

 - JD, Columbia Law School, 2010, Harlan Fiske Stone Scholar